maxh/maxheinritz.com/_posts/2022-08-21-backend-dev-boot.md

 tags: ["software patterns"]
 ---

-It's helpful to have a standard script for booting up the application.
+It's helpful to have a standard script for booting up the application in the development environment.
 Here's one such example.

 ```js
 {